 Curcuma longa is a sterile triploid organism that has evolved through natural selection and propagation.
 A relative of ginger and sharing similar growing conditions, it is a hybrid of the wild turmeric found in Southern Asia, with India being the predominant producer of growing turmeric plants for trade.
-Turmeric can also be found in China (where it has been cultivated since the 7th century), Jamaica, Indonesia and Malaysia.
+Turmeric can also be found in China (where it has been cultivated since the seventh century), Jamaica, Indonesia and Malaysia.
 Let’s learn more about this plant, its benefits and how to grow turmeric in the home or garden.

 What Does the Turmeric Plant Look Like?

-Turmeric plants grow to 3 feet high with large 5-inch deep green leaves.
+Turmeric plants grow to 3 feet high with large, 5-inch, deep green leaves.
 The blooms are green and white edged with vibrant pink and yellow.

 Growing turmeric plants are great sources of vitamin C, magnesium and potassium, but the list of turmeric benefits doesn’t stop there.
 With the cultivation of turmeric dating from 300 BC by the Harappan civilization, turmeric has been long found to have a plethora of medicinal benefits.